-As indicated in the "Course Summary" section, I divide the course into five sections, which I we will cover respectively.
-The first section introduces the concept of power, as well as its use; that is, the ethical deployment of political tactics to attain your political objectives.
+As indicated in the "Course Summary" section, I divide the course into five sections, which I will cover during each subsequent day of this block-week course.
+The first section (day one) introduces the concept of power, as well as its use; that is, the ethical deployment of political tactics to attain your political objectives.
 We will then focus on how to set both your political and technical goals.
-The second section, explores the circumstances under which power and influence will be more prominent at your job.
+The second section, (day two), explores the circumstances under which power and influence will be more prominent at your job.
 We then focus on how you can map out the political landscape of you job in a way that will guide you in achieving your political objective at work.
-During the third section, we will explore seven key bases of power.
+During the third section (day three), we will explore seven key bases of power.
 We will diagnose whether you have sufficient bases of power to reach your political objective.
-The fourth section, focuses on understanding the use of political tactics, and how you might use them in at work, to exert the influence necessary for you to attain your political objective.
+The fourth section, (day four) focuses on understanding the use of political tactics, and how you might use them in at work, to exert the influence necessary for you to attain your political objective.